xt0fer/ZeeVM/README.md

 # ZeeVM
 a Very simple virtual machine.
+Based on a stack for expression evaluation.
+Uses _reverse polish_ model.

-Three classes.
+Three classes: ZeeVM, ZeeEngine, and ZeeOp.

 ### ZeeVM